G & G ELECTRONICS

 James Street, Garston, Liverpool 19.
 The man behind the studio, and presumably

 the label, was musician Tony Gaskell.
-To judge by the only example of its products that I have ever seen, an
+To judge by the only examples of its

-suggests that there should be at least thirteen other
+suggest that there should be other

 G&G records out there, but, unsurprisingly, googling